-Housing impacts the quality of life for residents in Enid, for people interested in moving to the city, and for businesses seeking to recruit and retain employees.
-Due to the importance of housing has on entire city, the Enid Regional Development Alliance is supporting a city wide housing study.
+Housing impacts the quality of life for residents in Enid, for people interested in moving to the city, and the success of businesses seeking to recruit and retain employees.
+Due to the importance that housing has on the entire city, the Enid Regional Development Alliance is supporting a city wide housing study.

 A housing study serves several purposes.
-First, how much housing is built and the housing people need/want do not always correlate.
-This is not because builders and owners do not want too.
-Instead, other forces often influence decisions and when the market does not self-correct, interventions in the market are necessary.
-Through community engagement, interviews, community tours, and market analysis, a housing assessment identifies the market gaps and strategies to meet the housing needs of various households.
+How much and what type of housing is built does not always correlate with the housing people need/ want.
+This is not because builders and owners do not want to meet demand.
+A variety of other forces often influences building decisions.
+When the market does not self-correct to meet demand, interventions in the market are necessary.
+Through community engagement, interviews, community tours, and market analysis, a housing assessment identifies market gaps and possible strategies to meet the housing needs of various households.